Skip to content

 Career overview

-Andrew commenced his career in local government as a trainee surveyor before moving to private practice after graduating.
-In the late 1990s, he was appointed Lecturer in Construction Economics at Sheffield Hallam University.
-He was then appointed Principal Lecturer at Nottingham Trent University in 2003 with management responsibility for postgraduates before progressing to the role of Head of Department for Construction Management in 2008.
-After seven years of successful departmental leadership, overseeing a range of strategic initiatives and growth, including the establishment of online learning in partnership with Wiley, he was appointed as Acting Associate Dean in 2015, Deputy Dean (Teaching and Learning) in 2016, Dean of School in 2018 and Executive Dean in 2020.
+Andrew commenced his career in local government as a trainee surveyor in the early 1990s, then moved to private practice after graduating.
+He was appointed Principal Lecturer at Nottingham Trent University in 2003 with management responsibility for postgraduates before progressing to the role of Head of Department for Construction Management in 2008.
+After seven years of successful departmental leadership, overseeing a range of strategic initiatives and growth, including the establishment of online learning in partnership with Wiley, he was appointed as Interim Associate Dean in 2015, Deputy Dean (Teaching and Learning) in 2016, Dean of School in 2018 and Executive Dean in 2020.

 He is also a graduate of the Advance HE TMP Leadership Programme and a Principal Fellow of the Higher Education Academy.